Layaot/Layaot/README.md

 # Layaot Biography
 ### Hello there!👋

-I’m Layaot, or you can call me LEFT_Flamelight.
+My name is Zixin Jiang, you can call me Layaot

 I'm a Java programmer and I'm currently learning Golang, Kotlin, C++, and maybe Python.